THE INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEERS, INC.

 8.3.12 Technical Committee

 The requirements and guidelines for the currently established standing committees are described below.

 8.3.1 Chapters Committee.
 The general charter of the Chapters Committee shall be to monitor and coordinate the operations of existing chapters, monitor their activities and provide suggestions for improvement as needed, and to promote the creation of new chapters.
 Chapters are generally organized in a specific geographical area and cover the full Field of Interest of the Society.
-Rules for chapter operations are fully treated in the IEEE Bylaws, in the TAB Operations Manual, and in the IEEE Regional Activities Board (RAB) Operations Manual.
-Chapters are generally under the umbrellas of the Section and RAB as well as the Society and TAB umbrellas.
-As such, coordination at the RAB and Section level is an important consideration for successful chapter operations.
+Rules for chapter operations are fully treated in the IEEE Bylaws, in the TAB Operations Manual, and in the IEEE Member and Geographic Activities Board (MGA) Operations Manual.
+Chapters are generally under the umbrellas of the Section and MGA as well as the Society and TAB umbrellas.
+As such, coordination at the MGA and Section level is an important consideration for successful chapter operations.

 220.127.116.11 Membership.
 The regular members of the Chapters Committee shall be the Chairs of the respective individual chapters of the Society.
 All members shall be voting members.

 18.104.22.168 Meetings.
 The Chapters Committee shall have a meeting that requires physical presence at least once per year, generally at the annual INTERMAG Conference or the Joint MMM/INTERMAG Conference.